9001/copyparty/README.md

 in summary, `haproxy > caddy > traefik > nginx > apache > lighttpd`, and use uds when possible (traefik does not support it yet)

-* if these results are bullshit because my config exampels are bad, please submit corrections!
+* if these results are bullshit because my config examples are bad, please submit corrections!

 ## permanent cloudflare tunnel